 Harvard Pilgrim Health Care

 Harvard Pilgrim is actively monitoring the COVID-19 outbreak and what it means for our members and communities.
-To facilitate our members’ ability to receive necessary testing for suspected COVID-19 exposure, and until further notice, the NHIT and Harvard Pilgrim is waiving the cost sharing for:
+To facilitate our members’ ability to receive necessary testing for suspected COVID-19 exposure, and until further notice, the NHIT and Harvard Pilgrim are waiving the cost sharing for:

 Doctors office, urgent care and emergency room services for COVID-19 testing